 Popping on your snorkel, mask and fins at the water’s edge and gliding out from an island’s shore straight out onto the Great Barrier Reef is truly one of the most magnificent experiences imaginable.
 The spectacular tropical island paradise of Fitzroy Island (located just off the coast of Cairns) is the perfect choice for travellers to the region, whether you have just the day up your sleeve to snorkel the reef that surrounds the island, or time to relax and unwind by staying at Fitzroy Island’s very own resort.

 While snorkelling the reef that surrounds Fitzroy Island, you shall have the chance to admire marine turtles, gorgeous tropical fish (including Nemo!), giant clams and a number of different coral species.
-All relevant gear can be hired from the island’s Dive and Adventure Centre.
+All relevant gear can be hired from the Fitzroy Island Activities Centre.

 Glass Bottom Boat Tour